hudson-and-thames/mlfinlab/README.md

 ---

 ## Notes
+* Added Imbalance and Run bars.
-* We just finished implementing the standard bar types (tick, volume, dollar).
+* Added standard bar types (tick, volume, dollar).
 * Works on BIG csv files 25Gigs and up.
 * Purchased high quality raw tick data.
 * Email us if you would like a sample of the standard bars.